mortie/dtcanon/README.md

 DTCanon can annotate nodes in the output with the file name and line number where the node is defined.

-Tag nodes with source locations with `--tag-locations`.
+Tag nodes with source locations with `--locations`.

 ## Usage